lprakashv/notes/leetcode-problems/backtracking.markdown

 # Leetcode Notable Backtracking problems

-## Q: max jumps from an array indices given, find if traversal possible or not
+## max jumps from an array indices given, find if traversal possible or not

 - Backtracking (2^n, n)
 - DP (n^2, n)